 In general, Prosecco tends to be more affordable compared to Champagne, making it a more approachable choice for everyday enjoyment, casual gatherings, and for cocktails or cooking as well.
 Champagne, on the other hand, is often opted for special occasions and carries a higher price tag due to its prestige and craftsmanship.
 If you are on a budget, go for prosecco, which can be found anywhere in the range of $20 to $50, while champagne can easily cost between $50 and $200.
 The table below will give you a fair idea about the pricing of some premium champagnes and proseccos available online at DC Wines and Spirits:

-So, What should I Gift?
+So, What should I Gift - Champagne or Prosecco?

 If you are looking for a fruity, more approachable, and budget-friendly bottle that can be consumed shortly, go for a prosecco.
 For something more elegant and complex experience with a luxurious feel that can be revisited a few years down the line, champagne is the ideal choice.